 The 15 Top-Ranked Schools in NYC

-I've listed the top-ranked colleges in NYC in the order of their Forbes rankings for the best overall colleges because Forbes includes all colleges in its rankings.
+I've listed the top-ranked colleges in NYC in the order of acceptance late, from lowest to highest.
+I also include both their Forbes rankings for the best overall colleges and the individual US News rankings for each college.
 The US News divides colleges into 4 categories for its rankings: National Universities, National Liberal Arts Colleges, Regional Universities, and Regional Colleges.
-I listed each school’s category after its US News ranking.
+I listed each school's category after its US News ranking.
 The majority of the most prestigious schools are in the National University or National Liberal Arts College category.
-The Regional Colleges and Universities are still good, but they’re typically not as well-known nationally.
+The Regional Colleges and Universities are still good, but they're typically not as well-known nationally.

 Forbes and US News use many variables to determine their rankings.
 Their ranking methodologies are different, but they both use factors like graduation rates and freshman retention rates in their ranking lists.
 Forbes focuses more on student outcomes and incorporates alumni salary and student debt in its rankings while US News focuses more on the academic reputations of colleges.

 Also, some of the colleges on the list have a particular focus.
 Barnard is a women's college.
 Cooper Union offers programs exclusively in architecture, fine arts, and engineering.
 Manhattan College is a Roman Catholic school and Yeshiva University is a Jewish college.

 |School||Acceptance Rate||Forbes Ranking||US News Ranking||Average SAT Score||Average ACT Score|

 |Columbia University||4%||#5||#4 (National Universities)||1520||33|

 |New York University||16%||#80||#28 (National Universities)||1440||30|